nayefc/prefixer/README.md

 # Considerations:

 ### C vs. C++
-I was contempalting whether to start in C or C++.
+I was contemplating whether to start in C or C++.
 Of course, C++ provides a lot of conveniences over C. I decided to go with C to make it a bit more challenging.

 ### Design Decisions
 I started off the project by using a stack-based algorithm.
 Once I finished it, it was a little buggy in some caes.
 I also did not account for reducing the expressions.